 Osmoregulators actively control their internal osmotic concentration and may maintain body fluids that are hypertonic, hypotonic, or isotonic relative to the external environment, depending on ecological conditions.

-Q90.
-Which of the following is not the example of recent extinction
+Q71.
+Which of the following is a function of the kidneys?

 Correct Answer: (d)